Optimize your Future! Position yourself for success by knowing what's coming.

 No one would dispute that women and men are socialized differently.
 But what is not widely known is that the skills, values, and attitudes that women are raised to have are ideal for leading tomorrow's diverse workforce.
 Women build relationships more easily and are natural nurturers.
 But there's a whole lot more to the story.
 This entertaining and informative presentation focuses on the myriad talents and abilities that women possess that will propel them into the O-zones of tomorrow's corporations.

-To reach an even wider audience, Joyce has co-authored five books and is working on her first solo book, Grounded Courage.
+To reach an even wider audience, Joyce has co-authored five books with her partner Roger Herman.
 These books are focused on what employers must do to attract, optimize, and hold onto their best employees.
 Joyce approaches Human Resources from an Internal Marketing perspective, taking external marketing concepts and strategies and applying them within the organization.

-A respected professional speaker and trainer, Joyce has earned the designation Certified Management Consultant, the highest certification granted by The Institute of Management Consultants.
+A respected professional speaker and trainer, Joyce has earned the designations Certified Management Consultant, the highest certification granted by The Institute of Management Consultants, and a Certified Speaking Professional, the highest certification granted by The National Speakers Association.
 She is also a Founding Member of the Association of Professional Futurists as well as being an active Professional Member of the National Speakers Association and The World Future Society.
-Joyce contributed a regular column to The Future Magazine as well as Sky, Delta Airlines award-winning in-flight magazine.
-She is a Fellow of The Workforce Stability Institute and edited its monthly newsletter, "Workforce Stability Alert."
+Joyce contributed a regular column to The Future Magazine, as well as Sky, Delta Airlines' award-winning in-flight magazine.

 Often quoted in the national media, like Industry Week, The Christian Science Monitor, Entrepreneur Magazine, Business Week, The Wall Street Journal, and on National Public Radio, Joyce is recognized as one who not only knows what's coming, but can communicate that future very effectively.
 She has also appeared on numerous radio and television talk shows and was featured in an episode of New Attitudes on the Lifetime Cable Network.